baked-bytes/Rossmann-Stores/README.md

 - Make sure to change the paths used for reading the datasets accordingly
 - Run all the cells of the jupyter notebook

-Note that the first ipython file creates 3 .csv files namely, location.csv, cleaned_weather.csv & final_Rossmann.csv.
+Note that the first ipython file creates 3 .csv files namely, location.csv, cleaned_weather.csv & final_RossmannSales.csv.
-final_Rossmann.csv is used as input for the second ipython file, alternatively, you can download this file from the provided drive link too.
+final_RossmannSales.csv is used as input for the second ipython file, alternatively, you can download this file from the provided drive link too.

 ## Run the project on Colab